BorisMinin/OMS_Abp/README.md

 # OMS_Demo_Sample
+## Description
+The Order Management System is a real-time application based on the Northwind database.
+The DDD pattern is implemented using the Abp.Framework.
+This project is designed to work in conditions where business rules are constantly changing.
+Adding and modifying business rules is done through EntityManagers.
 ## Entities Definition
 ### Category entity
 - __Definition__: Contains information about the categories of products available for sale.
 Provides an organized way to categorize products.